jacobcwebber/TravelersPy/README.md

 - Change large table of destinations to cards with pretty background
 - Add search with "search by name, key word" to navbar
 - Add destination suggestions based on tags/current favorites/initial sign-up preferences
+- Make loading of all images wait until they're all ready, then fade them in